oracle/terraform-provider-oci/website/docs/d/file_storage_snapshot.html.markdown

 * `state` - The current state of the snapshot.
 * `system_tags` - System tags for this resource.
 System tags are applied to resources by internal Oracle Cloud Infrastructure services.
 * `time_created` - The date and time the snapshot was created, expressed in [RFC 3339](https://tools.ietf.org/rfc/rfc3339) timestamp format.
 Example: `2016-08-25T21:10:29.600Z`
+* `time_locked` - The date and time as per [RFC 3339](https://tools.ietf.org/html/rfc3339) when this snapshot was locked.
+It is a read-only property because the user should not be able to set it, it is set by our service.